craftingcity/The-Known-World/Prenotes Jan 18 26.md

 ### What happened?

 22 covers a Short Rest; the Vault prepares.
 Saorsia casts Locate Object.
-They
+They hack the Red Button and Computer, and completely fuck the Vault, breaking the Terminal.

 We leave our heroes on the date of ...
 AF, as they ...